Events explained

 The sf::Event::MouseWheelMoved event is triggered when the mouse wheel moves up or down.

-The member associated to this event is event.mouseWheel, it contains the amount of ticks the wheel has moved, as well as the current
+The member associated with this event is event.mouseWheel, it contains the number of ticks the wheel has moved, as well as the current position of the mouse cursor.

 if (event.type == sf::Event::MouseWheelMoved)